Subodh Kerkar

-Subodh Kerkar (born 26 August 1959) is an Indian painter, sculptor and installation artist, and founder of the private art gallery Museum of Goa.
+Subodh Kerkar is an Indian painter, sculptor and installation artist, and founder of the contemporary art museum [Museum of Goa].
 He is known for his artworks and installations.
 Kerkar's work has been displayed in India and abroad, including at art exhibitions such as the Sculpture by the Sea in 2011 and the Royal Academy Summer Exhibition in 2018.
-One of his recent installations is the 2017 Carpet of Joy.
-Another, a 2018 photo exhibition on fishermen (chosen for the Royal Academy exhibition), was chosen by filmmaker Bharat Bala to be the subject of a documentary.
+Another popular installation of his is the 2017 Carpet of Joy A 2018 photo exhibition of his on fishermen (chosen for the Royal Academy exhibition) was chosen by filmmaker Bharat Bala to be the subject of a documentary.
 He has spoken at Visva-Bharati University and the Van Gogh Museum.